PSW 1000 / 4 credits / Fall

 Theatre Histories I and II

-THP 2885 and 2890 Refer to Theatre and Performance Courses for description.
+THP 2885 and 2890 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.

 An introduction to full-length narrative and the three-act structure employed by Hollywood.
 The art and craft of screenwriting are explored through analysis and developing, writing, and rewriting a screenplay (30 to 40 pages).
 Techniques covered include overlapping dialogue, establishing shots, voice-over, montages, and creating tension and payoff.
 The business of the screenwriter, how to pitch, and finding work/selling a screenplay are also covered.